-The Nuclear Medicine Department has 8 full-time faculty members, 5 residents and 5 clinical fellows including 2 clinical fellows in the CT Angiography/Nuclear Cardiology program.
+Position description: Department of Medical Imaging, Division of Nuclear Medicine, London Health Sciences Centre, London, Ontario, CANADA offers a two year (option for a third year) Clinical Research Fellowship position in Cardiac SPECT/CT.
+This fellowship provides an in-depth cutting edge experience in clinical research and clinical myocardial perfusion scintigraphy (MPS) and coronary CT angiography (CCTA) using state-of the art SPECT/CT and CT equipment.
+The Nuclear Medicine Department has 5 (to be 6) full-time and 1 part-time faculty members, 5 residents and several clinical fellows including 2 clinical fellows in the CT Angiography/Nuclear Cardiology program.
 The Nuclear Medicine Department is city-wide and performs more than 40,000 procedures/year, covering all aspects of diagnostic and therapeutic Nuclear Medicine including a large Radioimmunotherapy Program and a large Thyroid Clinical practice.
 The Nuclear Medicine practice is one of the largest and most comprehensive in North America.
-Over 3,000 Nuclear Cardiology studies and >600 coronary CT Angiograms are performed annually in Nuclear Medicine.
-The department has 11 state-of-the-art SPECT cameras including 2 advanced cadmium-zinc-telluride (CZT) dedicated cardiac cameras, 5 SPECT/CT systems (one with 1 slice CT, two with 4-slice CT, two with 16-slice CT), a GE Discovery PET/CT and a 64-slice GE Lightspeed vCT (in the process of being upgraded).
-In London, Ontario, we have an animal microSPECT/CT, an animal microPET, a GE PETtrace 880 cyclotron Radiochemistry Facility and a research Siemens PET/MRI.
-Physicians from Cardiology, Radiology and Nuclear Medicine are encouraged to apply.
+Over 3,000 Nuclear Cardiology studies and >600 coronary CTAs are performed annually in Nuclear Medicine.
+The department has 11 state-of-the-art SPECT cameras including 2 advanced cadmium-zinc-telluride (CZT) dedicated cardiac cameras, 5 SPECT/CT systems (one with 1 slice CT, two with 4-slice CT, one with 8-slice CT and one with 16-slice CT) and a GE Discovery PET/CT.
+A 320-slice Canon Aquillion CT scanner was installed in Radiology in 2020 and is used by Nuclear Medicine to perform cCTA.